El Ajedrecista

 The device could be considered the first computer game in history.
 It created great excitement when it made its debut, at the University of Paris in 1914.
 It was first widely mentioned in Scientific American as "Torres and His Remarkable Automatic Devices" on November 6, 1915.

+In 1951, El Ajedrecista defeated Savielly Tartakower at the Paris Cybernetic Conference, being the first Grandmaster to lose against a machine.

 The automaton does not deliver checkmate in the minimum number of moves, nor always within the 50 moves allotted by the fifty-move rule, because of the simple algorithm that calculates the moves.
 It did, however, checkmate the opponent every time.
 If an illegal move was made by the opposite player, the automaton would signal it by turning on a light.
 If the opposing player made three illegal moves, the automaton would stop playing.

 Technical description

 Its internal construction was published by H. Vigneron.
 The pieces had a metallic mesh at their base, which closed an electric circuit that encoded their position in the board.
 When the black king was moved by hand, an algorithm calculated and performed the next best move for the white player.

 Torres defined two zones for use in his algorithm, the first consisting of the a-, b-, and c-files, and the second consisting of the f-, g-, and h-files.
 The algorithm is as follows: